switchupcb/disgo/gen/README.md

 ## Disgo

-Disgo generates code for features using [copygen](https://github.com/switchupcb/copygen). **This requires corresponding `setup.go` files to be updated.** Use the `diff` from Github to update those files accordingly.
+Disgo generates code for features using [copygen](https://github.com/switchupcb/copygen). **This requires corresponding `setup.go` files to be updated.** Use the `diff` from Git to update those files accordingly.

 | Step      | Description                                          |
 | :-------- | :--------------------------------------------------- |